Admiring Light

 The Morning Commute, Panasonic GX1 with 7-14mm @ 9mm, 0.6 seconds, f/22, ISO 160

-3 thoughts on “The Morning Commute”
+3 responses to “The Morning Commute”

 Your blogs are very informative, objective, and inspirational.
 Keep up the good work!